Four

 Simple Ways to cut your Tradeshow Marketing budget in half

-a quick review to discover how much you spent.
-You might be
+review to discover how much you spent.
+You might be surprised at

 Here are four simple

-can reduce your show spending a losing show might suddenly
+reduce your show spending a losing show might suddenly be worthwhile.

 1.